Development Services - Planning Department

 - Providing guidance to property owners and neighbors through permitting processes.

-Automated Appointment SchedulingChoose a link below to arrange a phone call, zoom meeting, or face-to-face meeting with Planning Department Staff.
+Automated Appointment SchedulingChoose a link below to arrange a phone call, video meeting, or face-to-face meeting with Planning Department and Code Enforcement Staff.
 Walk-ins will not typically be accepted, so schedule a time that works for you.

 The Planning Commission

 The Planning Commission is the statutory land use planning body for the County.
 The Planning Commission is responsible for adopting the Community Plan, recommending changes to the Land Use Regulations, and investigating and recommending action on land use applications.

 Most "development", including construction, change of use of property, mining, temporary uses, division of land under 35 acres, and any work done in a floodplain, is reviewed with a Land Use Permit.
 Zoning information on your property is available on the Assessor's Online Map (Portico).
 You can review the Land Use Regulations in the left tab.
 Contact Planning staff early in your project to check on permit requirements.

 Archuleta County Board Resolution 2018-54 provides a one-year process to legalize Improperly Divided Parcels (IDPs) under 35 acres created without Board approval since 1972.
 See left tab.